jmstipanowich/Movie-Data-Repo/README.md

 Microsoft might want to know which movie studios are popular for producing movies.
 A good movie studio choice could help a film succeed.
 One question Microsoft might ask is:

-What studios produce the most motion pictures?
+What studios are popular to collaborate with or investigate based on number of movies they produce?

 I looked through a provided movie dataset from the Box Office Mojo website to answer this question for Microsoft.
-I performed two analyses to answer this question.
+I performed two analyses to answer this question to show two different scales for the analyses.
 The first analysis determined the number of movies created per studio for the first 20 rows in the provided Box Office Mojo dataset:

 ![twenty movies studio head](MovieDataImages/moviestudios.png)